Portal Outdoor Lightweight Aluminum Review

 Stability and Strength

-The Portal's powder-coated metal legs are relatively heavy, making for a solid base.
+The powder-coated metal legs on the Portal are relatively heavy, making for a solid base.
 Combine this with its frame braces and chain-style, hinged tabletop, the result is a table that is surprisingly more stable than its dainty, thin appearance leads you to believe.
 Overall, it performed a little above-average in our stability and strength tests.
-It's strong and it's square designed allows the table to remain relatively steady when it's load weight is not evenly distributed.
+The strong, square design allows this table to remain relatively steady even when its load weight is not evenly distributed.

 We were disappointed in the thinness of table's X-supports.
 They are somewhat flimsy and tend to bow when we applied pressure to the table in any direction.
 This results the potential for quite a bit of sway, especially when the Portal is holding heavier loads.
 Additionally, the table's top has four plastic dowels on each corner.
 Dowels on one side slide into circular receivers on the table's base, while the remaining two dowels only clip into C-shaped receivers.
 This is designed to make the table easier to set up.